Festival Events

 Community Time / Village Meeting

-The Zimfest Association has set aside time on Sunday morning, August 6 for all of us to gather and consider together topics that are vital to our community.
+The Zimfest Association has set aside time on Sunday morning, August 10 for all of us to gather and consider together topics that are vital to our community.
 We refer to this time as the Zimfest Village Meeting.
-The Zimfest 2023 Organizing Committee and Zimfest Association Board of Directors cordially invite all Zimfest participants to join us for this meeting, the first in-person one since 2019.
-As this is an indoor venue, we expect all attendees to maintain COVID safety awareness and to mask up.
+The Zimfest 2025 Organizing Committee and Zimfest Association Board of Directors cordially invite all Zimfest participants to join us for this meeting.
+As this is an indoor venue, we encourage attendees to maintain COVID safety awareness and to mask up.

 Zimfest 2010 Village Meeting at McNary Dining Center

-The Village Meeting will include opportunities for cultural exchange and involve a panel of Zimbabwean guests.
+The Village Meeting will include opportunities for cultural exchange.
 We invite all Zimbabweans in attendance at the festival to join our panel of guests, whether or not you are teaching or performing.
 This is also the time for the annual public Zimfest Association (ZA) business meeting, which will include a discussion about future Zimfest plans, a report on the membership organization, and a discussion on ZA Board initiatives.
 We look forward to feedback from festival participants on all topics.
 If you are interested in joining the fun and excitement of helping to organize Zimfest or taking part in ZA Board policy-making, please contact the Board at for more information.

 Festival Highlights – Join Your Teachers Onstage